sequelize/sequelize-sscce/README.md

 Use this repository to create an [SSCCE](http://www.sscce.org/) for your issue!
 This way your issue will be much easier to investigate.

 By using this repository, you won't have to worry about setting up any database.
-You don't need to install anything, you don't need docker, you don't need to waste time configuring a development environment to create your SSCCE.
-You just [write your code](blob/master/src/sscce.js) and it works.
+You don't need to install anything, you don't need docker, you don't need to spend time configuring a development environment to create your SSCCE.
+You just [write your code](src/sscce.js) and it works.
 Everything is already set up for you.

 ## Step 1 - Use this template